Lopolin-LP/justified-gallery-viewer/README.md

   - You can only view as many images as you have RAM.
 - Other
   - You can't view videos because ViewerJS doesn't support it.
 I may switch to a different lib but for now just no.
-  - You cannot hide elements on mobile without fullscreen because I fear you might not be able to toggle back
+  - Sometimes Collections don't save.
+I have no idea why, but this only seems to happen during development.

 ## FAQ
 ### Why?